Chiark-Collective/Pointcept/report/main.typ

 - walls are frequently misidentified as Other features.
 - Flat surfaces like roofs, floors, and ceiling, are frequently misidentified as footpaths.

-For the former issue, there are several possible avenues to improve performance.

 #figure(
   image("figs/qh1.png", width: 89%),
   caption: [Model predictions for an exterior section of the Queens House.
 The most obvious classification errors present are walls being misidentified as Other features.